How We Treat Our Employees

 we have adopted a Global Human Rights Policy that we have incorporated into this Code of Conduct.

 Kimball Electronics recognizes that diverse, talented and engaged employees are a key competitive advantage.
-Kimball Electronics is committed to building a workforce that consists of the characteristics and attributes that
+Kimball Electronics is committed to building a workforce that consists of the characteristics and attributes that best serve

-is valued, respected, and treated with dignity.
+and treated with dignity.
 We believe a wide array of perspectives, resulting from a diverse culture, promote innovation and build success.

 We do not tolerate any sort of discrimination or harassment by anyone in the company toward any other person, whether or not they are also an employee.
-For employment practices from recruitment to separation, we do not discriminate
+For employment practices from recruitment to separation, we do not discriminate based

-marital status, status as a protected veteran, caste, property, birth, or any legally protected classification in accordance with local country laws.
+status as a protected veteran, caste, property, birth, or any legally protected classification in accordance with local country laws.
 Employees with disabilities are provided reasonable accommodations.

 c) Communication /Open Door Policy